twuni/evy/README.md

 # Introduction ###########################################################

-Evy is an event-oriented programming language.
+Evy is an event-oriented, dynamic, general purpose functional language.
 It is built on the paradigm of asynchronous application design, where components communicate with each other by publishing and subscribing to events.
+It bears a strong resemblance to Lisp in its prefix notation and its minimalistic grammar.

 # Background #############################################################